-Agency-based loans through the Federal Housing Administration (FHA), the U.S. Department of Agriculture’s Rural Housing Service (RHS), Fannie Mae and Freddie Mac have plenty of advantages, making them the preferred long-term financing option for many investors in the multifamily market.
+Agency-based loans through the Federal Housing Administration (FHA), also known as HUD, Fannie Mae, and Freddie Mac have plenty of advantages, making them the preferred long-term financing option for many investors in the multi-family market.

-That said, there are situations when an agency’s approval timeline impedes the timing of a transaction, forcing a borrower to consider less-attractive permanent financing in the form of a conventional bank loan or commercial mortgage-backed securities (CMBS) loan.
+However, the lengthy timeline and requirements of an agency approval impede the timing of a transaction, forcing a borrower to consider less-attractive permanent financing in the form of a conventional bank loan or commercial mortgage-backed securities (CMBS) loan.
 When this happens, having a strong bridge lender on speed dial can make a commercial mortgage broker look like a hero to a borrower.

-For borrowers whose long-term business plan relies on the various benefits of agency financing, a reasonably priced bridge loan that offers a flexible exit strategy is an excellent short-term alternative.
-To bring the most value to their multifamily-investment clients, brokers need to be able to navigate difficult scenarios and understand the constraints of a situation.
+For a borrower whose long-term business plan relies on the various benefits of agency financing, a reasonably priced bridge loan for multi-family buildings that offers a flexible exit strategy is an excellent short-term alternative.
+The right bridge loan will provide time for the sponsor to execute a business plan and maximize proceeds on a refinance from bridge into their permanent Agency financing.

-According to a December 2015 report from the Congressional Budget Office (CBO), about one-third of the more than 100 million renters in the U.S. live in a multifamily property.
-Multifamily assets comprise more than 14 percent of all housing in the country and serve as homes for many low- and moderate-income families.
+According to a December 2015 report from the Congressional Budget Office (CBO), about one-third of the more than 100 million renters in the U.S. live in a multi-family property.
+Multi-family assets such as apartments and condo buildings comprise more than 14 percent of all housing in the country and serve as homes for many low- and moderate-income families.

 A borrower might be attracted to an agency loan because it benefits their long-term plans.
-Agency loans offer higher-leverage financing, for example.
-A different permanent loan might have a much lower LTV ratio than the borrower needs, and coming up with extra cash for a downpayment can be a deal breaker.
-Agency loans also are nonrecourse, a huge benefit to investors who do not want or are unable to provide a personal guarantee.
+Agency loans for multi-family properties offer higher-leverage financing, for example.
+A different permanent loan might have a much lower LTV ratio than the borrower needs and coming up with extra cash for a down payment can be a deal breaker.
+Agency loans also are non-recourse, a huge benefit to investors who do not want or are unable to provide a personal guarantee.
 Rate-sensitive borrowers also like agency loans because the government guarantees the mortgage risk on the secondary market, allowing for more competitive pricing.
 Finally, after a loan has seasoned and improvements are made to increase a property’s value, an agency lender might offer a second-position loan, allowing the borrower to take cash out.

 Finally, a property might be desirable for the borrower but just isn’t performing to the underwriting standards of a specific agency.
 Fannie Mae and Freddie Mac require a property to be 90 percent occupied for at least 90 days to be eligible.
 Given enough time, a borrower might demonstrate the required occupancy needed to satisfy an agency’s requirements, and a bridge loan offers breathing room to stabilize the property.